 It is my hope that you will find this class to not just be a "check list" of things to do for a grade but rather you will find it to be interactive and feel like a classroom.
-Each Monday there will be an updated News announcement and email that updates students on the previous week (grades posted, feedback from previous work for the whole class, etc) as well as an announcement for what is upcoming in that week.
+Each Monday there will be an updated News announcement and email that updates students on the previous week (grades posted, feedback from previous work for the whole class, etc.) as well as an announcement for what is upcoming in that week.
 As I expect you to be timely in completing assignments, I will also be timely in completing my feedback and grading.
-Before posting the week's announcement I will make sure to complete all grading from the previous week.
 Students can expect a grade within 2-3 days of an assignment's due date.
 Rubrics with feedback will be available for students to see where specific deductions are taken.
 If a student would like to talk "live" with the instructor, please email me with 3 specific dates and times you are available and we will work together to meet via Zoom.